Speech therapy helps in improving a child’s communication, speech, and language skills.

-Speech-language pathologists (SLPs) assess, diagnose, treat and help to prevent speech, language, cognitive, communication, voice, swallowing, fluency and other related disorders.
+Our Speech-language pathologists (SLPs) here at Kids SPOT assess, diagnose, treat, and help to prevent speech, language, cognitive, communication, voice, swallowing, fluency and other related disorders.

-- With speech rhythm and fluency problems, such as stuttering.
+- Speech rhythm and fluency, such as stammering or stuttering

-- Who have oral motor problems which cause eating and swallowing difficulties.
+- Oral motor problems which cause difficulties in swallowing and eating

-Speech and language problems can result from a variety of problems including hearing loss, brain injury or deterioration, cerebral palsy, stroke, cleft palate, voice pathology, mental retardation or emotional problems.
-Problems can be congenital, developmental or acquired.
-Speech-language pathologists use written and oral tests, as well as special instruments, to diagnose the nature and extent of impairment and to record and analyze speech, language and swallowing irregularities.
+Speech and language problems are displayed with different symptoms, such as hearing loss, brain injury or deterioration, cerebral palsy, stroke, cleft palate, voice pathology, mental retardation or emotional problems.
+These problems can be congenital, developmental or acquired.
+Speech-language pathologists make use of written and oral tests, as well as special instruments, to diagnose the nature and extent of impairment and to record and analyze speech, language, and swallowing irregularities.

-Speech-language pathologists develop an individualized plan of care, tailored to each patient's needs.
+Our speech-language pathologists will take time in understanding your child’s needs, lifestyle, and health requirements and will develop a personalized care plan that best suits the patient.
 For individuals with little or no speech capability, speech-language pathologists may select augmentative or alternative communication methods, including automated devices and sign language, and teach their use.
 They teach these individuals how to make sounds, improve their voices, or increase their language skills to communicate more effectively.
-Speech-language pathologists help patients develop or recover reliable communication skills so patients can fulfill their educational, vocational and social roles.
+As such, their responsibilities also include helping patients develop or recover reliable communication skills to support them in fulfilling their educational, vocational, and social roles.